Pregnancy Headaches

-Headaches and migraines are very common among pregnant women.
-Many women experience headaches before they are pregnant and sometimes see an increase once pregnancy occurs, while other women see a decrease in the amount of headaches once the baby is conceived.
-1-2% of migraine sufferers get their first headaches or migraines during the first trimester, but as the second and third trimester come and go, their symptoms usually decrease.
-It’s important to know what causes or triggers headaches, and what you can do to relieve or prevent them from beginning in the first place.
+Migraines and headaches during pregnancy are very common.
+Many women experience headaches before they are pregnant and sometimes see an increase once pregnancy occurs, while other women see a decrease in the frequency of headaches after the baby is conceived.
+One to two percent of migraine sufferers get their first pregnancy headaches or migraines during the first trimester, but as the second and third trimester come and go, their symptoms usually decrease.
+It’s important to know what causes or triggers pregnancy headaches, and what you can do to relieve or prevent them.

-There are many different factors a woman must consider when determining the reasons for the sudden increase in headaches once she is pregnant.
-The main reason why headaches are triggered is the increase in hormones.
-Estrogen usually triggers the headaches, even migraines because a woman’s estrogen levels shoot through the roof, especially early in the pregnancy.
+The main cause of headaches during pregnancy is the increase in hormones.
+Estrogen can trigger headaches, and even migraines, because a pregnant woman’s estrogen levels shoot through the roof, especially early in the pregnancy.
 Other reasons can be:

 • Stress